AlbertGBena/RaProM/README.md

 # ImproveProcessRawMrr
 Script to process data from raw Mrr to netcdf

-The main script is RaProM.py works in python 2.7. and it is necessary the next libraries:
+The main script is RaProM.py avalaible in python 2.7. and 3.8.
+It is necessary the next libraries:

-numpy , version 1.14.5
+numpy , version up or equal 1.14.5

-miepython, version 1.3.0
+miepython, version up or equal 1.3.0

-netCDF4, version 1.2.7
+netCDF4, version up or equal 1.2.7

 To execute the script you must to open with window command (window prompt),